RedReign/FoundryVTT-BetterRolls5e/README.md

 - Enjoy!

 ## Implemented Features
+- ***New!*** Implemented d20 roll modes for Single, Dual, and Triple rolls.
+Single mode will roll double in the case of advantage and disadvantage.
+- ***New!*** Rolls with advantage or disadvantage highlight the correct roll, indicating which roll is used.
 - Improved roll outputs into chat for efficiency.
-Dubbed "Better Rolls", these compounded rolls can include dual d20 rolls for attack rolls, ability checks, and saving throws, but also damage rolls and automatic critical damage calculation.
+Pretentiously dubbed "Better Rolls", these compounded rolls can include dual d20 rolls for attack rolls, ability checks, and saving throws, but also damage rolls and automatic critical damage calculation.
 ![](https://i.imgur.com/Pq5HK73.png)
 ![](https://i.imgur.com/6YzQWG9.png)
 ![](https://i.imgur.com/pME8Tsz.png)